FuelsEurope

 7 Jul 2025

-Their ask — FuelsEurope demands specific measures supporting fuel manufacturing transition, including reduced regulatory burdens, investment incentives, and recognition as a strategic sector.
+Message — FuelsEurope demands specific measures supporting fuel manufacturing transition, including reduced regulatory burdens, investment incentives, and recognition as a strategic sector.
 They call for streamlined permitting, carbon leakage protection, and creation of lead markets for renewable and low-carbon products.123

-How it helps them — This would reduce compliance costs and secure investment case for costly decarbonisation technology.456
+Why — This would reduce compliance costs and secure investment case for costly decarbonisation technology.456

-Who loses — Environmental groups lose stricter pollution controls through increased regulatory flexibility for refineries.78
+Impact — Environmental groups lose stricter pollution controls through increased regulatory flexibility for refineries.78

 Meeting with Apostolos Tzitzikostas (Commissioner) and